Oakland Streets Erupt Into '12 Hours Of Non-Stop Chaos'; Homicides, Shootings, Sideshow Violence

 OAKLAND (CBS SF) — The Fourth of July reeled into “12 hours of non-stop chaos” Sunday night with several victims wounded by celebratory gunfire, a homicide and a massive sideshow marred by gunfire.
 The night culminated at the sideshow, where more than 200 participants pelted police officers with debris and flashed them with hand-held lasers.

-Embattled Oakland Police Chief LeRonne Armstrong told reporters that the level of violence and gunfire overwhelmed his officers.READ MORE: California Data Support Remarkable Efficacy of COVID-19 Vaccines
+Embattled Oakland Police Chief LeRonne Armstrong told reporters that the level of violence and gunfire overwhelmed his officers.READ MORE: Alleged Gang Members Charged With Murdering Pittsburg Teen Malik Pittman

 “If you look at the shoot period of time of 6 hours with 6 shootings, that requires a lot of resources,” Armstrong said.
 “That was difficult and officers had to run from scene to scene.”